theo-armour/2020/sandbox/us-county-votes/README.md

 Each data point displays three tallies scaled by the total numbers Separate indicators display two sets of differences with previous cohorts

-It would take 15,000 pie charts to display thisd data.
+It would take 15,000 pie charts to display this data.

-As you move your pointer over each data point a bunch more data points are displayed next to the cursor
+As you move your pointer over each data point a bunch more data points are displayed in a pop-up window next to the cursor
 	* Includes likes to Google search results for the selected data point

 In order to enable access to the data points, 1|2|3 finger interaction enables easy access to the data points